 - Non-residential students: course fee

 Rye is a picturesque English town in East Sussex.
 The entire series of E F Benson's Mapp and Lucia was shot here.
-The Ship Inn is located at the bottom of Mermaid Street, a cobbled lane lined with medieval, half-timbered houses.
+The Old Borough Arms is located at the bottom of Mermaid Street, a cobbled lane lined with medieval, half-timbered houses.
 Rye has a distinguished literary history.
 Lamb House was once owned by Henry James and the town was also the home of writers, including Radclyffe Hall and E F Benson.
 Click here for a short video about Rye.

 By post: Enrolment will be confirmed on receipt of your £100 deposit.
 Payment in full is due by 7 November.
 Bank transfer: To book by bank transfer, ring 020 7263 0669 for account details.
-Online: click the button below to pay the course fee via PayPal.
+Online: Click the button below to pay the course fee using a credit card or PayPal.
 For our Terms & Conditions, click here.